 In front of this restaurant is a small bridge that overlooks the creek.
 This is a perfect place to sit in the summer with a glass of wine and watch the boats float past while putting the world to rights with a friend.

-There are many houses situated on both sides the creek, many have moorings for various types of water craft including cruisers, barges and sailing boats.
+There are many houses situated on both sides of the creek, many have moorings for various types of water craft including cruisers, barges and sailing boats.

 On the right (Town side) there is a private walkway that allows access to some new houses.